jswanson3323/SmartRouter/README.md

 - local Home Assistant conversation / sentence-trigger clarifications
 - final LLM fallback clarifications

+For active LLM conversations, the router can still step in for deterministic turns:
+- exact state/status/temperature questions are answered by the Home Assistant local agent
+- explicit local control actions such as `turn on the office drum light` are also allowed to go through the local path
+- the active LLM owner is preserved, so later open-ended turns still return to the same LLM conversation

 Examples:
 - `turn on the hot tub` -> `What temp?` -> `99`
 - `set a timer` -> `For how long?` -> `ten minutes`
+- `Ask me a question` -> `What is the temperature in the great room?` -> local HA state answer while keeping the LLM thread available
+- `The office` -> `the drum light` -> `turn on the office drum light` -> local HA action execution while keeping the LLM thread available

 Once the downstream agent returns `continue_conversation: false`, the router clears that active continuation and future utterances resume the normal routing pipeline.